2 - Spooky Tales

 But Rosa was determined not to forget about it.
 Instead, she remembered what her mother told her a long time ago.
 If she wanted to see what the dogs see late at night, all she had to do was to wipe off the dog's sleep, la lagaña, the eye boogers, and then rub it on her eyelids.
 So that's exactly what she did.

 After the bells of the church had struck midnight, her dogs began to bark.
-At the beginning, she did not see anything, but she heard a whisper, a murmur.
+In the beginning, she did not see anything, but she heard a whisper, a murmur.

 If there was something that rose knew was that you don't mess with the animas, you don't make them mad.
 So what option did she have?
 Rosa went to grab the candle, and when she did, the anima disappeared, vanished in the air.
 But Rosa was still holding the candle.
 She dropped it, and she ran back inside.
 She closed the door, but when she looked down, the candle was right by her feet.
 She thought that one of the dogs had brought it in.

-So, she grabbed the candle, she walked outside, and she walked along the creek and she tossed the candle in, where there was a little bit more of water, and then she ran back inside her house.
-She closed the door and she locked herself in the room and sat down on her bed with her rosary and she began to pray.
-And she prayed, and she prayed until finally she was able to calm herself down.
-But when she opened her eyes the candle was right in front of her.
-Ooh, that night she could not get rid of that candle and she could not get any sleep.
+So, she grabbed the candle, she walked outside, and she walked along the creek, and she tossed the candle in, where there was a little bit more water, and then she ran back inside her house.
+She closed the door, and she locked herself in the room and sat down on her bed with her rosary, and she began to pray.
+And she prayed, and she prayed until finally, she was able to calm herself down.
+But when she opened her eyes, the candle was right in front of her.
+Ooh, that night she could not get rid of that candle, and she could not get any sleep.

-Next morning Rosa went to see the priest and she told him what had happened, and do you know what the priest said:
+The next morning Rosa went to see the priest, and she told him what had happened, and do you know what the priest said:

 Priest: ¡Ay Rosa! ¡Rosa!
 Yo le dije, pero que usted es una terca Rosa, uno le dice una cosa y a usted le entra por un oído y le sale por el otro.
 Pero tranquila Rosa, cálmese, cálmese, hay algo que usted puede hacer.

-Around 11 PM she called her favorite dog Pepita, wiped off the dog’s sleep, la lagaña, the eye boogers and then she rubbed it on her eyelids.
-With the rosary in one hand, and the candle in the other hand she waited.
+Around 11 PM, she called her favorite dog Pepita, wiped off the dog's sleep, la lagaña, the eye boogers, and then she rubbed it on her eyelids.
+With the rosary in one hand and the candle in the other hand, she waited.
 When the bells of the church struck midnight, her dogs began to bark.
-At the beginning she didn't see anything, but she heard that same whisper that same murmur.
+In the beginning, she didn't see anything, but she heard that same whisper that same murmur.
 She followed the whisper to her right in there they were.
 The animas, the blessed souls, the soul in penance, they were all right there with the white robes, their candles, praying and some of them dragging chains.

-Rosa watch the procession passing by and when it seemed that the anima had completely forgotten about her, that they were going to fade away in the distance, the last of the animas stopped, and slowly turned around towards Rosa and in a blink of an eye it was right in front of her, asking for her candle back.
+Rosa watched the procession passing by and when it seemed that the anima had forgotten entirely about her, that they were going to fade away in the distance, the last of the animas stopped, and slowly turned around towards Rosa.
+In a blink of an eye it was right in front of her, asking for her candle back.

 Good news, right?
 But the problem was that Rosa was completely convinced that something was going to go wrong.
 So, when she was passing the candle back to the anima, Rosa was holding onto that candle really tight.
 So, when the anima grabbed the candle, Rosa did not let it go.
 And both began to pull back and forth, back and forth, until the anima got really mad and said: Anima: Pronto! (soon)

 And the anima vanished in the air with her candle.
-Rosa fell on the ground unconscious.
-Next day when the priest came by to check on Rosa he was the one who found her guarded by her dogs.
+Rosa fell on the ground, unconscious.
+The next day when the priest came by to check on Rosa, he was the one who found her guarded by her dogs.

-People say that it took her a couple of days to regain consciousness to remember what had happen, who she was, but eventually she was fine.
+People say that it took her a couple of days to regain consciousness to remember what had happened, who she was, but eventually, she was fine.
 She resumed her daily activities, her routine, but she wasn't exactly the same after that.
-She was constantly sitting outside her porch on her rocking chair gazing towards the distance as if she was seeing something passing by over and over again.
-A neighbor who was there when Rosa passed away, when she died, the neighbor said that before Rosa’s rosary slipped through her fingers and touched the ground, Rosa’s last word was: Pronto!
+She was constantly sitting outside her porch on her rocking chair, gazing towards the distance as if she was seeing something passing by over and over again.
+A neighbor who was there when Rosa passed away, when she died, the neighbor said that before Rosa's rosary slipped through her fingers and touched the ground, Rosa's last word was: Pronto!

 Curiosity killed this lady.

-Well let's talk about it.
-In the essay The popular belief in the purgatory souls in the valleys of the rivers Andarax y Nacimiento by Manuel Francisco Matarin Guil, (which is a digital document and it was written in Spanish by the way) the author says that according to the Catholic belief the purgatory is a place or a state where all sins and wrong doings are atoned.
+Well, let's talk about it.
+In the essay The popular belief in the purgatory souls in the valleys of the rivers Andarax y Nacimiento by Manuel Francisco Matarin Guil (which is a digital document and it was written in Spanish) the author says that according to the Catholic belief, the purgatory is a place or a state where all sins and wrongdoings are atoned.

-However, during the second and the fourth century Christianity reflects on the situation of the souls that have not sin enough to deserve that inferno, hell, and can be saved by succeeding at passing perhaps a test or something like that.
-Therefore, in the 12th century the word purgatorium appears as a noun.
-As well it is important to say that the pressure of folklore beliefs over scholars at the time, opened the gates to the inclusion of this concept, so, it was a combination of both.
+However, during the second and the fourth century Christianity reflects on the souls that have not sinned enough to deserve that inferno, hell, and can be saved by succeeding at passing perhaps a test or something like that.
+Therefore, in the 12th century, the word purgatorium appears as a noun.
+It is important to say that the pressure of folklore beliefs over scholars at the time, opened the gates to the inclusion of this concept, so it was a combination of both.

-Von Kepler, in 1930 writing Guidance for preachers, advises them that when they refer to the purgatory in front of the congregation it is important to emphasize the most painful parts of it.
-Because the most important part of the predicament it is to mobilize Christians to feel pity for the souls who are atoning in the purgatory.
-So, let's go back a little.
-On the 12th century is when Christianity came with the idea that there are people that when they died they weren't that bad, right?
+Von Kepler, in 1930 writing Guidance for preachers, advises them that when they refer to the purgatory in front of the congregation, it is important to emphasize the most painful parts of it.
+Because the most important part of the predicament is to mobilize Christians to feel pity for the souls who are atoning in purgatory so, let's go back a little.
+In the 12th century is when Christianity came with the idea that there are people that, when they died they weren't that bad, right?
 So, it is not fair to send them to hell because they made some mistakes, but it's not fair to send them to heaven if they were not that pious.
 So, where do we send them?
 To this new place called purgatory.

-The following note comes from a digital document that you can find in the website the Spanish Storytelling Association (www.narracionoral.es) Under the title The world of the animas by the anthropologist Rafael Quintia Pereira.
+The following note comes from a digital document that you can find on the Spanish Storytelling Association (www.narracionoral.es).
+Under the title The world of the animas by the anthropologist Rafael Quintia Pereira.

 According to the anthropologist Marcial Gondal, the animas can show themselves in different ways.
 As an individual or as a part of a group.
-They can even take the shape of an anima such as a bee or a butter fly.
-They can also manifest through sounds or noises, lights or shadows or they can manifest themselves in a more indirect way.
-That is when things in the house are not going well, people are getting constantly sick, animas are dying, crops are failing, a lot of tragedies and misfortunes and it just keeps happening and happening and no matter what you do or how you try to stop doing, there's no way to stop that.
+They can even take the shape of an anima such as a bee or a butterfly.
+They can also manifest through sounds or noises, lights, or shadows, or they can manifest in a more indirect way; that is when things in the house are not going well, people are getting constantly sick, animas are dying, crops are failing, a lot of tragedies and misfortunes and it just keeps happening and happening, and no matter what you do or how you try to stop doing, there's no way to stop that.
 So that could be that there is an anima or a soul in penance there.

 There are certain times during the year that is easier for those souls to transit into our world.
-So, there is the belief that the animas can come to earth at night, during Christmas Eve, during the night of the dead, Día de los Muertos, which is around November the second, Día de Las animas.
-So, for instance in Galicia (Spain) during the night of the dead people do not pick up the dishes from the table because they believe that the dead can come back that night and they could be hungry.
+So, there is the belief that the animas can come to earth at night, during Christmas Eve, during the night of the dead, Día de Los Muertos, which is around November the second, Día de Las animas.
+For instance, in Galicia (Spain), during the night of the dead, people do not pick up the dishes from the table because they believe that the dead can come back that night and they could be hungry.

 The Boy who Saw Visions